sybrenjansen/mpire/docs/usage/worker_pool.rst

     # Clean up pool (this will block until all processing has completed)
     pool.stop_and_join()

-    # In the case you want to kill the processes even though they are still busy
+    # In the case you want to kill the processes, even though they are still busy
     pool.terminate()

 When using ``n_jobs=None`` MPIRE will spawn as many processes as there are CPUs on your system.
 Specifying more jobs